Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 How to Get Rid of Mold on Wood FAQs

-White vinegar kills black molds on porous and non-porous surfaces.
-To remove black molds from wood, mix white vinegar and warm water in equal measure.
+White vinegar is the preferred black mold killer for wood.
+To remove black molds in wood, mix white vinegar and warm water in equal measure.
 Spray the solution on the wood surface and let it dry for an hour.
 Then, gently scrub the wood surface and clean it with a moist cloth.

 How to kill black mold on wood